ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 Goals:

+* Move CLNP and Ethernet source code into modules.
+* Add Network Service trait which the CLNP implements in order to make the Network Service exchangeable - since IS-IS is also on the network layer.
 * Correct abstraction and encapsulation of Data Link Layer (Subnetwork Access Protocol) instead of being built-in into network service.

+* TODO request and indication between NS and SN - who requests and who gets the indication? top to bottom or bottom to top?
+* TODO the subnetwork service must be an active component (thread) blocking on socket.read() and being able to propagate up the stack.
+  * read up is active
+* TODO the network service is called by the upper layers "please deliver this", so it can be a dead method/function.
+  * push down is active
+* TODO certain services need to be active in and of themselves to check on timers, purge routing tables ...
+  * services do periodic tasks themselves
+-> 2 threads per layer.
+* and we will need mailboxes - shared memory handover of PDUs.
+   * down the stack we package &upperpdu into larger PDU and pass it & down the stack.
+Upon write() the kernel makes a copy and returns the buffer.
+   * up the stack we trim things from the buffer - by creating an ever smaller view/slice into the layer2 buffer.
+The buffer remains in ownership of the SubnetworkService.
+Arriving in destination layer, the layer makes a copy and returns the buffer.
+* X.233 clause 8.4 says that the requests go down the stack and indications go back up the stack.
+* should the SNDCF dissect the Ethernet header or the SN Service?
+AKA who are the parameters in the Service Primitive for?
+Request or Indication?

 * Implement correct PDU composition function for Inactive Protocol subset.
 * Implement correct PDU decomposition function for Inactive Protocol subset.
 * Implement correct Header Analysis function for Inactive Protocol subset.